Smart Budgeting Tips: How to Plan Money & Manage Finances

 Variable Expenses

-Unlike fixed costs, fluctuate based on consumption and lifestyle choices.
-Categories include groceries, dining out, entertainment, transportation, and personal spending.
-Tracking these expenses helps identify areas where adjustments can be made to optimize savings.
+Unlike fixed costs that do not change, variable expensesfluctuate based on consumption and lifestyle choices.
+They include expenses like groceries, dining out, entertainment, transportation and personal spending.
+Tracking these expenses helps in identifying areas where adjustments can be made to create more room for savings.

 Savings and Investments